A variety of learning experiences

 c) In PTEC 122 Pharmacy Calculations, one re-write will be offered for the mid-term and final exams for students who do not achieve 86% or higher on the first attempt.

-d) Supplemental exams and assessments must be written within seven calendar days of the final examination date.
+d) Supplemental exams and assessments must be written within seven calendar days of the final examination date and prior to the final day of the course.

 .